heurezjusz/Quasiperiods/README.md

 is the length of the cover.

 ### Directory `seed` :
-`seed/` contains implementations if algorithms computing shortest seed of the string.
+Directory `seed/` contains implementations if algorithms computing shortest seed of the string.
 Command `make -C seed` builds following executable files:

 filename | algorithm | input type
 -|-|-